webpack/webpack.js.org/src/content/api/module-methods.md

 T> Note that both options can be combined like so `/* webpackMode: "lazy-once", webpackChunkName: "all-i18n-data" */`.
 This is parsed as a JSON5 object without curly brackets.

-`webpackInclude`: A regular expression that will be matched against during import resolution and point onto modules that __should be bundled__.
+`webpackInclude`: A regular expression that will be matched against during import resolution and only modules that matches __will be bundled__.

-`webpackExclude`: A regular expression that will be matched against during import resolution and point onto modules that __should not be bundled__.
+`webpackExclude`: A regular expression that will be matched against during import resolution and any module that matches __will not be bundled__.

 T> Note that `webpackInclude` and `webpackExclude` options do not interfere with the prefix. eg: `./locale`.